 Proverbs 22:7 says: “The rich rules over the poor, and the borrower becomes the lender’s slave.”
 2 Kings 4:7 says: “Then she came and told the man of God.
 And he said, ‘Go, sell the oil and pay your debt, and you and your sons can live on the rest.’”

 Even though we have a hard time avoiding debt entirely, the Bible tells us that we should get into debt with careful consideration, realizing that we lose some measure of freedom when we owe others money.
 When we do get into debt, we should pay it off as quickly as we can.
+The essay writing service support students by producing original, well-organized essays that match assignment criteria and academic expectations.

 6. Avoid co-signing for other people.